This post is all about how to make friends in college.

 Usually, colleges have social media groups and pages where you can join and connect with other students.
 Facebook pages usually allow you to ask questions and make posts to all other students, and sometimes people post their Instagram handles there and create group chats with people in their program.

 Before my freshman year started, I joined my school’s Facebook group and there were lots of people introducing themselves by posting.
 They would say their name, program, where they’re from, and their Instagram handle.
+I ended up joining one group chat from connecting that way, and was able to find people in my program in advance of actually starting school so we could meet up on the first day!

 So, join any social media groups that you can and follow/message people on Instagram!
 If you don’t know of any group chats, you can even be the one to take the initiative to start one.